AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

    ![Choose the Content Fragment model](assets/customize-app/new-content-fragment.png)

 1. Give the Content Fragment that will represent this new shoppable moment a name.
-For example enter `Shorts` into the **Name** field.
+For example, enter `Shorts` into the **Name** field.

    ![Name the shoppable moment](assets/customize-app/step-12.png)